How to write a grant proposal: a step-by-step guide

 At this stage, you should have identified the aims of your project, what questions your work will answer, and how they are relevant to the sponsoring agency’s call for proposals.
 Be able to explain the originality, importance, and achievability of your proposed work.

-Step 3: Write the first draft of your proposal
+Step 3: Write the first draft of your grant proposal

 Now that you have done your research, you are ready to begin writing your proposal and start filling in the details of your outline.
 Build on the writing routine you have already started.
 Here are some tips: